grafana/grafana-operator/docs/docs/proposals/005-grafanadashboard-folder-management-strategy-update.md

 ## Info

-status: Suggested <!-- TODO: update when validated by maintainers -->
+status: Decided <!-- TODO: update when validated by maintainers -->

 ## Motivation